 This recipe for Irish Bangers and Mash is coated in a wonderful rich onion gravy and served over the best mashed potatoes.
 It’s so easy to make and is a perfect weeknight meal for the entire family.
 Great on Saint Patrick’s Day or all year round!

-Once I spot those corned beef packets at the market around early February, I get all excited, and then spend the next two months making my slow cooker corned beef and cabbage, corned beef hash, and Reuben Sandwiches…unit we’re all tired of them.
+Once I spot those corned beef packets at the market around early February, I get all excited, and then spend the next two months making my slow cooker corned beef and cabbage, corned beef hash, and this bangers and mash recipe…unit we’re all tired of them.
 (Just kidding…we never get tired of them.)
-Nonetheless, this year I thought I would try something new, like this Bangers and Mash.
-It’s a ridiculously uncomplicated and simple meal that it’s almost unforgivable I hadn’t made it sooner.

 Bangers are sausages and Mash refers to mashed potatoes.
 The name came about during World War I when there were meat shortages, so the sausages were made with a lot of water or dried bread, causing them to burst (with a bang!) while cooking.
-Bangers and Mash is a widely popular pub dish in Ireland and the UK, but it’s so easy to recreate at home!
+Bangers and Mash is a widely popular pub dish in Ireland and also the UK, but it’s so easy to recreate at home with a rich onion gravy.
+True comfort food that is so satisfying.

 - Use the best quality sausages for Bangers and Mash.
 If you’re lucky enough to find some Irish sausage, grab them!
 They have am herbal, peppery flavor to them that is awesome.
 If not, use a good quality pork sausage.
 Even bratwurst would be ok.